threewebcode/W3/guide/vim.md

 The column and row could be figured out when the cursor is known.
 The expression is evaluated and found the matched text around the cursor.
 The character is insert command.
 The different character means different insert commands.
 The insert command can be insert, replace and append.
 The edit command can happen in the visual mode.
 The first letter is `g` character.
 One function is used to support all kinds of edit modes.

+The command could be completed when the command expansion is enabled.
+The function is composed of prefix `ex` plus command name.
+When the command name is typed, the command action function is executed.